yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <h2 id="hard-part">Hard Part</h2>

-The hard part could now begins.
+The hard part can now begin.

 <h3 id="functional-style">Functional style</h3>

 <%= blogimage("hr_giger_biomechanicallandscape_500.jpg","Biomechanical Landscape by H.R.
 Giger") %>

-In this section, I give a short example of the impressive refactoring ability provided by Haskell.
+In this section, I will give a short example of the impressive refactoring ability provided by Haskell.
-We will choose a problem and resolve it using a standard imperative way.
+We will select a problem and solve it using a standard imperative way.
 Then I will make the code evolve.
 The end result will be both more elegant and easier to adapt.

-Let's resolve the following problem:
+Let's solve the following problem:

- > Given a list of integer, return the sum of its even numbers.
+ > Given a list of integers, return the sum of the even numbers in the list.
  >
  > example:
  > `[1,2,3,4,5] ⇒  2 + 4 ⇒  6`

-To show differences between functional and imperative approach, I'll start by providing an imperative solution (in javascript):
+To show differences between the functional and imperative approach, I'll start by providing an imperative solution (in Javascript):

 <code class="javascript">
 function evenSum(list) {